datarefuge/workflow/checking.md

 - Checking for completeness and meaningfulness
   - Your role is to inspect the dataset and make sure that it is complete.
-  - You also need to check that the dataset is *meaningful*
-    - That is: "will the bag make sense to a scientist"?
+  - You also need to check that the dataset is *meaningful*, that is: "will the bag make sense to a scientist"?
     - For instance, if a dataset is composed of a spreadsheet without any accompanying key or explanation of what the data represents, it might be completely impossible for a scientist to use it.

 - Adding missing items